Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Apply Impulse

-Applies a specified impulse to a given rigid body.
+Applies impulse in the given rigid body.

 **See also:**